Why Is My Carpet Bubbling Up?

 Traditionally two tools are used for stretching carpeting: knee-kickers and a power-stretchers.

 The knee-kicker is a device about 30” in length.
 Its head grips the carpet while the opposite end is equipped with a cushion that is designed to be struck with the knee.
 Rugs cannot be properly stretched with a knee-kicker in a medium or larger-sized room.

 The knee-kicker is primarily intended to be used only as a means of positioning the carpet.
 However, in small carpeted areas such as closets, small hallways, etc. where a power stretcher cannot be used, the knee-kicker is used as a stretching tool.

-The power-stretcher is basically a lever which braces against one wall and extends the length of a room.
+The power-stretcher is basically a lever that braces against one wall and extends the length of a room.
 At the far wall, a rectangular head grips the surface of the carpet and by pressing down on a handle, there is a lever action applied which stretches the carpet with great force.

 Common Causes of Rippling on a Stretched-In Installation